 The financial statements of the Authority have been prepared by management in accordance with Canadian Public Sector Accounting Standards for Government Not-for-Profit Organizations that include the 4200 series of the Public Sector Accounting Standards.

-(b) Cash and Cash Equivalents
+(b) Cash

-Cash includes balances with banks, net of any overdrafts.
-Cash equivalents consist of short term, high-grade Canadian dollar investments maturing within 90 days.
+Cash includes operating and high yield balances with banks, net of any overdrafts.

 (c) Investments